webNeat/focus/story/2-create-system-tray/README.md

 }
 ```

-Next I modified the dependencies section of the `Cargo.toml` file to include the feature `gtk-tray` which is needed on my linux distribution.
+Next, I modified the dependencies section of the `Cargo.toml` file to include the feature `gtk-tray` which is needed on my Linux distribution.

 ```
 tauri = { version = "1.0.0-rc.11", features = ["api-all", "gtk-tray", "system-tray"] }